Full-Spectrum Analysis of Gravitational Wave Production from Inflation to Reheating: The framework

 Eq.~\eqref{eq:action} gives rise to all gravitational interactions responsible for GW production in this work.
 More specifically, we expand the metric $g_{\mu\nu}$ around the Minkowski metric $\eta_{\mu\nu}=(+,-,-,-)$ as follows~\cite{Choi:1994ax,Donoghue:1994dn}:

 In linearized classical General Relativity, the second term $\frac{2}{M_{P}}\,h_{\mu\nu}$ is regarded as the metric perturbation, reflecting its geometric interpretation.
 We consider an energy scale well below the Planck scale, where the Einstein-Hilbert term can be treated within the framework of quantum effective field theory \cite{Donoghue:1994dn}.
 In this context, $h_{\mu\nu}$ can be interpreted as a dynamical field---namely, the graviton---propagating in a Minkowski background, similar to other quantum fields.
-From Eq.~(\ref{eq:expansion}), one obtains $\sqrt{-g}\simeq1+\frac{h}{M_{P}}$, where $h\equiv h_{\mu}^{\mu}$ is the trace of the graviton field.
 Given $g_{\mu\nu}$, one can further determine the contravariant metric $g^{\mu\nu}$, which appears in the Lagrangian densities.
 Substituting the metric expansion into the action leads to the effective interaction between the graviton and the energy-momentum tensor \cite{Choi:1994ax,Donoghue:1994dn}:

 where $T_{i}^{\mu\nu}$ represents the energy-momentum tensor of a given particle species $i$.

 During different phases of the very early universe, different cosmological ingredients play the dominant role in Eq.~\eqref{eq:effective}, accounting for GW production at different frequency bands with distinct spectral shapes.
 This work aims at a full-spectrum analysis of the GW production from inflation, through reheating, and eventually to radiation domination.